Script step

 Parameters

-Depending on your needs and the flexibility you desire for your script function, you can bind parameters to it.
+Depending on your needs, you can bind different types of parameters to your script function.
 Your function must accept at least one parameter to be compatible with Wizata.
-The parameters are bound based on their type annotation first, and secondly by their variable name.
+Parameters are bound based on their type annotation first, and then by their variable name.

 def your_function(context: wizata_dsapi.Context):